Value-added tax (VAT)

 Many goods imported into Greece from outside the European Union are subject to customs duties.
 The rates of duty are provided by the EU’s Common Customs Tariff.

-Excise taxes are imposed on energy and electricity products (e.g. petrol, natural gas, electricity), manufactured tobacco, alcoholic products, and coffee.
+Excise taxes are imposed on energy and electricity products (e.g. petrol, natural gas, electricity), manufactured tobacco, alcoholic products, coffee, liquids used in electronic cigarettes, and the tobacco contained in electrically heated tobacco products.
 The tax rates vary depending on the category of products.

 Uniform Tax on the Ownership of Real Estate Property (ENFIA)